 You can find more gifts that cost a little more than a dollar on our Handmade Christmas page.

-When I was looking around I saw some really amazing art made from pallets – everything from Welcome signs to tables.
-Pallets are everywhere, just ask before taking one.
+A quick internet search will turn up some really amazing art made from pallets – everything from Welcome signs to tables.
+Free pallets are everywhere, just ask before taking one.

 If you have a drill press consider making a cribbage board.
-Gabriel made these one year from a branch from a tree that needed to be cut down.
+My son made these one year from a branch from a tree that needed to be cut down.

-Homemade jams and jellies also makes a great gift.
+Homemade jams and jellies also make great, inexpensive Christmas gifts.
 If you need help with edible gift ideas you might consider Gift It From Scratch ebook.
 It’s full of great recipes and fun (and frugal) gift giving ideas.

 If you are struggling financially this Christmas, don’t opt out of Christmas and for goodness sake, don’t go into debt buying things that people don’t really need or want.
-There are so many meaningful gifts that don’t cost much money that you can give to your loved ones.
+There are so many meaningful, inexpensive Christmas gifts that don’t cost much money that you can give to your loved ones.

-Do you have a meaningful gift idea that is also very frugal?
+Do you have a meaningful, inexpensive Christmas gift idea to share?
 Please leave a comment telling us about it.
 Feel free to leave a link to a tutorial.